Key Text: A Witch's Legacy

-First published in London by William Clowes and Sons in 1893, A Witch's Legacy tells the story of the 'charismatic' and harsh, yet prone to melancholy and sentimentality, Jack Moseby Esq., a once very wealthy man and plantation owner that experiences money troubles and other uncertainties.
-With the help of those he enslaves and other freed Blacks, Moseby comes into contact with Obeah, and his life is changed drastically by the end of the novel.
+First printed in London by William Clowes and Sons in 1893, A Witch's Legacy tells the story of the 'charismatic' and harsh Jack Moseby Esq., a once wealthy plantation owner—prone to melancholy and sentimentality—who experiences money troubles and other uncertainties over the course of the novel.
+With the help of those whom he enslaves and other free blacks, Moseby comes into contact with obeah, and his life changes drastically by the end of the novel.

-Little is known of the specific reception of the text, however, most Obeah themed novels of the same period tended to be widely circulated, but with mixed responses.
-Sir Bell's novel is at once both late-gothic and pastoral; it pays great attention to the lush and sensual ecology of the Caribbean and puts in into contrast with the wickedness and selfishness of both man and Obeah.
-The result is a text that is at once alluring and upsetting.
-The text, which joins the ECDA under our Obeah Narratives Collection, is a short and worthwhile read for any scholars interested in the fictionalization of Obeah and a practical (and seemingly accurate) description of the Caribbean landscape.
+Little is known of the specific reception of the text; however, most obeah-themed novels of the same period circulated widely, but with mixed reception.
+Bell's novel is at once late-gothic and pastoral; it pays great attention to the lush and sensual ecology of the Caribbean which it depicts in contrast to the wickedness and selfishness of both man and the practice of obeah.
+The text, included in the ECDA's Obeah Narratives Collection, is useful to scholars interested in the fictionalization of obeah and descriptions of the Caribbean landscape.